About Storage Analytics Logging

 To use Storage Analytics, you must enable it individually for each service you want to monitor.
 You can enable it from the Azure Management Portal; for details, see How To Monitor a Storage Account.
 You can also enable Storage Analytics programmatically via the REST API or the client library.
 Use the Get Blob Service Properties, Get Queue Service Properties, and Get Table Service Properties operations to enable Storage Analytics for each service.

-Log entries are created only if there is storage service activity.
-For example, if a storage account has activity in its Blob service but not in its Table or Queue services, only logs pertaining to the Blob service will be created.
+Log entries are created only if there are requests made against the service endpoint.
+For example, if a storage account has activity in its Blob endpoint but not in its Table or Queue endpoints, only logs pertaining to the Blob service will be created.

 The following types of authenticated requests are logged:

 Failed requests, including timeout, throttling, network, authorization, and other errors

 Requests using a Shared Access Signature (SAS), including failed and successful requests

 Requests made by Storage Analytics itself, such as log creation or deletion, are not logged.
 A full list of the logged data is documented in the Storage Analytics Logged Operations and Status Messages and Storage Analytics Log Format topics.